shehreendheda/katacoda-scenarios/continuous-profiling/step3.md

   `time curl http://localhost:8081/credits?q=jurassic >> /dev/null`{{execute T1}}

-  Notice that the performance of the endpoint, as measured using `time`, has now improved.
+  Notice that the performance of the endpoint has now improved.

 9. Navigate to <a href="https://app.datadoghq.com/apm/traces" target="_datadog">**APM** > **Traces**</a> to view the traces list.